 After the soaking is complete, you need to separate the alcohol from the CBD flowers.
 The easiest way seems to be using conical grease filters as they will drain much faster than using coffee filters.

 The alcohol now contains the majority of the cannabinoids and terpenes from the CBD flowers, and for decades, people have simply ingested the alcohol tincture containing the Cannabis compounds.
 But using an alcohol-based means of getting CBD didn't appeal to many, and children shouldn't ingest alcohol to get their dosing of CBD, so by removing the alcohol the CBD Oil is created.
+Below is a photo of the alcohol distiller The Green Oil Machine which holds just over a gallon of alcohol.

 There are two basic means of getting rid of the alcohol: evaporation and distillation.